- Normal precautions

 HIV and AIDS are prevalent in Ghana.
 If you’re engaging in activities that expose you to possible HIV infection, make sure you take adequate precautions.
 If you suspect that you have been exposed, you should seek immediate medical attention.

-There has been a continuing cholera outbreak in Ghana.
+There have been cholera outbreaks in Ghana in recent years.
 You can find more information about this disease from the World Health Organisation.

 Water-borne diseases are a problem in Ghana and you should make sure you have a supply of clean bottled water at all times.